-Figure 3.5.3a - Dual Network Device Example
+Figure 3.5 3a - Dual Network Device Fxample inguic 5.5 .54 Duai NCLWOIK DEVICE LAUTIPIC

 In this example, the controller is tasked with communicating to two different acquisition devices, a modem and beacon receiver.
 Both devices communicate using an IPv4 scheme.
 Both settable controller interfaces must be used at this point, one for each device.
 The Eth1:0 Customer Network interface will be set to communicate to the modem and the Eth1:1 Customer Network interface will be set to communicate to the beacon receiver.
 Though each device is on a different IP network by setting both interfaces the controller will be able to communicate to both devices simultaneously.